aneziac/linalgeuc/README.md

-# linalg_cart
+# linalgeuc

-Linear algebra library and Cartesian graphing calculator
+Linear algebra library and graphing calculator in Euclidean space